Trusted WordPress tutorials, when you need them most.

 Pro Tip: If you used Method 2, then you will lose these changes when you update your theme to a new version.
 To avoid this, see our guide on how to update your WordPress theme without losing customization.

 We hope this article helped you learn how to truncate WordPress post titles with PHP.
-You may also want to see our guide on how to write a great blog post and our expert picks of the best schema markup plugins for WordPress.
+You may also want to see our guide on how to write a great blog post and our expert picks of the best content marketing tools and plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.